wenxi-zeng/couldcomputing/cassandra.md

 ### Data node

 1. Cache routing table
+2. Node activate
+    * Activate node
+    * Start table update
+3. Load balancing
+    * Change its range in local table
+    * Start table update
-2. Read/write request.
+4. Read/write request.
 Send read/write request to (N + 1) / 2 replicas
     * If a node failed, try to reach coordinator with a request to create new replica
     * If coordinator failed, try the direct successor of the coordinator with a request to create new replica.
-3. Table updates
+5. Table updates
-    * Handle update request sent from server
+    * Handle update request sent from neighbor
+    * Gossip update to other neighbors
-4. File transfer
+6. File transfer
     * RW-lock on each hash bucket
     * If read/write a locked bucket, returns error message